PrismaticDevs/helpful-human/README.md

 <ul>
     <h3>Core</h3>
-    <li>The app is styled with the required Google font in the App.css for the body.</li>
+    <li>The app is styled with the required Google font in the App.css for the body of the SPA.</li>
     <li>The app is styled using Bootstrap.</li>
     <li>The app includes a magical donger.</li>
     <li>The database contains 100 colors.</li>